Molson Ice Plans Cold Beach Party

 The community gets about 3,000 tourists each summer.
 It hosted an international conference of polar countries three years ago.

-But the town was an unusual choice for what Molson is calling its Molson Ice Polar Beach Party, because Dillon said it forbids sale of alcoholic beverages.
+But the town was an unusual choice for what Molson is calling an Ice Polar Beach Party, because it forbids sale of alcoholic beverages.
 Residents can bring such beverages in from outside, however.

-Dillon said the community proposed requiring Molson to use local labor, leave materials built for the concert like stages for use by the community youth center and pay the town $30,000.
+Dillon said the community proposed an agreement that requires Molson to make use of local labor, leave materials built for the concert like stages for use by the community youth center and pay the town $30,000.

 He said security wasn’t a major concern because concertgoers will generally move only between the open air concert site and nearby buildings.

 Molson hasn’t yet returned a signed contract, Dillon said.
 But Molson spokesman Dan Tearno said a final agreement will soon be completed.

 In the meantime, Molson will move ahead with the three-month process of selecting 100 U.S. winners in a sweepstakes.
 Another 100 winners will be selected in a separate sweepstakes this summer in Canada where the brewer of Molson Ice is based.
 The 200 winners can each bring a guest.